-The SISG fund supports measures that help limit the spread of coronavirus may particularly positively affect those with underlying health conditions (including people who are more likely to experience severe ill-health from contracting Covid-19 than the general population), protecting their health and helping to advance equality of opportunity.
+The SISG fund supports measures that help limit the spread of coronavirus and may particularly positively affect those with underlying health conditions (including people who are more likely to experience severe ill health from contracting Covid-19 than the general population), protecting their health and helping to advance equality of opportunity.

-The fund should help to mitigate any negative impacts of having to self isolate, and advance equality of opportunity, providing support for people who may be at risk and do not have community support available, as well as those who cannot get online.
-It may also have a positive effect in fostering good relations between people, as those administering the fund may have the opportunity to understand more about the difficulties faced by (disabled people, minority ethnic people etc) people.
+The fund should help to mitigate any negative impacts of following advice to stay at home, and advance equality of opportunity, providing support for people who may be at risk and do not have community support available, as well as those who cannot get online.
+It may also have a positive effect in fostering good relations between people, as those administering the fund may have the opportunity to understand more about the difficulties faced by (disabled people, minority ethnic people etc.) people.

-Actions and decisions have been made on an on-going basis to address any adverse impacts of selfisolation identified on groups with protected characteristics.
-(Age, Sex, Race, Disability, Religion and belief,
+Actions and decisions have been made on an on-going basis to address any adverse impacts of self-isolation identified on groups with protected characteristics (Age, Sex, Race, Disability, Religion and belief, Sexual orientation, Pregnancy and maternity, Gender reassignment, Marriage or Civil partnership (employment only)).